Study Communications in the US

 Though the student will receive a broad education in communications, most schools will require the student to choose a concentration.
 Schools excelling in communications will have a distinctive specialization in one of the many concentrations in the field.

-With a journalism concentration, students can obtain a job as a reporter, copy writer, news caster, editor, media interviewer, author, talk show host and more.
+With a journalism concentration, students can find jobs as a reporter, copy writer, news caster, editor, media interviewer, author, talk show host and more.
 A journalism student can earn a degree in print journalism, online journalism, or broadcast journalism.
 The top communication schools in the US are very competitive and rigorous as they develop some of the best journalists in the ranking by valuing journalism ethics, objectivity and integrity.
 These schools often have connections within the industry and can help students in their job search with distinguished faculty and countless internship opportunities.

 Among them are the following: